Yozo Hamaguchi

 Yozo Hamaguchi (April 5, 1909 - December 25, 2000) was a Japanese copper printmaker who specialized in mezzotint and was responsible for its resurgence as a printmaking medium in the mid-20th century.
-Hamaguchi’s prints are distinguished for their careful attention to detail of boldly hued animals and objects contrasted against a velvety black background.
-The corpus of Hamaguchi’s prints are focused on the still life genre.
+Hamaguchi's prints are distinguished for their careful attention to detail of boldly hued animals and objects contrasted against a velvety black background.
+The corpus of Hamaguchi's prints are focused on the still life genre.

 Once considered a major printmaking medium in Europe throughout the 17th, 18th, and 19th Centuries, the influence and technological ingenuity of photography signaled the end of mezzotint printmaking as a modern reproducible form.
 However, Hamaguchi valued its emphasis on tonality and texture as expressed in a work's lighting and tactile qualities.
 By working in a European-born printing technique, Hamaguchi received praise from the European, American, and Japanese art centers for his distinct mezzotint printing methods and re-popularization of the long-ignored medium.

-His works attained global exposure after Hamaguchi participated in the prestigious Sao Paolo Biennale in Brazil (1957) and was included in the Japanese Pavilion at the Venice Biennale in Italy (1960).
+His works attained global exposure after Hamaguchi participated in the prestigious São Paulo Biennale in Brazil (1957) and was included in the Japanese Pavilion at the Venice Biennale in Italy (1960).

 Hamaguchi's legacy is preserved in the Musee Hamaguchi Yozo that possesses much of his prints and it frequently organizes exhibitions centered on his printmaking, alongside works by his wife Keiko Minami and contemporary practitioners of mezzotint printmaking.

-Early life and education (1909 - 1930)
+Early life and education (1909–1930)

 Hamaguchi was born in Hirogawa, Wakayama Prefecture, Japan to an upper-class family.
 His father, Gihei, was the 10th President of the Yamasa Corporation, a major soy sauce company.
-The Hamaguchi family’s ties to the soy sauce industry extends as far back as 1645.
-While the family’s wealth mainly derived from their centuries-old business, Hamaguchi’s lineage demonstrated a long-held appreciation for the arts as his father was an avid collector of Nanga, Edo-period literati paintings.
-Additionally, one of Yozo’s ancestors, Kansuke Hamaguchi, was a Nanga painter during the late Edo era.
+The Hamaguchi family's ties to the soy sauce industry extends as far back as 1645.
+While the family's wealth mainly derived from their centuries-old business, Hamaguchi's lineage demonstrated a long-held appreciation for the arts as his father was an avid collector of Nanga, Edo-period literati paintings.
+Additionally, one of Yozo's ancestors, Kansuke Hamaguchi, was a Nanga painter during the late Edo era.

 From an early age, Hamaguchi desired to pursue a career in the arts instead of the family business.
 He entered the Tokyo Art School (now Tokyo University of the Arts) in 1927 to study sculpture, but left in 1930 to pursue an independent career.
 The Yōga style painter Ryuzaburo Umehara advised Hamaguchi to seek artistic training and inspiration in France as this was the means through which he developed his style.